 - Valid (not expired) BLS for Healthcare Providers and First Aid Cards,

 - Print out and read the “Nursing Handbook” (below).
-Print name, date and sign last page and turn in last page with application packet.
+Print name, date and sign the last page and turn in the last page with the application packet.

 - Proof of professional liability insurance.
 There are lots of places to obtain this, but the following will work, and it costs $35/year.

-- Applicants must meet personal health requirements as stated in the Nursing Handbook, which include:
+- Applicants must meet personal health requirements as stated in the Nursing Handbook, which includes:

 - Proof of good mental and physical health as attested by a licensed M.D., D.O. or A.R.N.P.
-Use our physical form, or your doctor’s own form.
-Cannot be more than 12 months old.
+Use our physical form or your doctor’s own form.
+It cannot be more than 12 months old.

 - MMR (Measles, Mumps, Rubella)-(Rubella is required).
 Must have written verification of immunization after 1968 or a positive titer to show immunity to rubella.

 - The PPD-very student will be required to have a 2-step PPD skin test for Tuberculosis.
 The tests must be completed and read as negative prior to any clinical experience.
 On admission, PPD results cannot be more than 12 months old.
 During enrollment as a student, the PPD will need to be repeated annually.
 If the PPD serum cannot be taken, a copy of a chest x-ray report that is no more than one year old must be added to the physical exam report.
 The chest x-ray must be repeated annually or a written statement from an M.D., D.O., or A.R.N.P. indicating clear respiratory status.

 - Hepatitis B Vaccination-the school highly recommends you be immunized against Hepatitis B. If, upon admission to the program you choose not to be immunized, you must sign a letter of declination.
 If you have been immunized, please provide written documentation of such for your student file.